Refrigerator Repair Dacula GA

-With over 20 years of experience, Atlanta Appliance Repair Company ServiceMAX is your company to get the job done right the first time!
+With over 20 years of experience, Dacula Appliance Repair Company ServiceMAX is your company to get the job done right the first time!

 The first thing that you need to do when your refrigerator malfunctions is to consult the manual.
 While many find it hard to believe that an owner’s manual could have simple, accessible instructions that could sort out serious malfunctions, it happens all the time.
 For instance, if your refrigerator does frequent start-stop cycles, your manual could tell you that dirty compressor and condenser coils could be the cause.
 If your fridge seems to leak water, your manual instructs you to check the shut-off valve.
 Every once in a while, though, the manual will have nothing to offer other than to recommend that you call in a qualified service technician.

 When you need professional service by people you can trust to do a good job and to deal straight with you, ServiceMAX should be at the top of the list.
 Not only is ServiceMAX certified by the Electronics Technicians Association, our technicians have decades of experience in getting appliances working perfectly.
 With access to genuine parts for most brands right in the company truck, our technicians can get your refrigerator up and running before anything begins to go bad.

 While it can be a comforting thought to have qualified technicians a phone call away, it’s always a good idea to know how to take care of your refrigerator well and to minimize the chances of malfunction.
 With the tips below, you’ll help your fridge last years without service.
 You’ll save energy in the process, too.